embEDUx/documentation/src/usage/linux.md

     ```

 1. Add a working kernel configuration ***.config*** to the branch.
 If you aren't
-   sure weather your kernel configuration is working, you can run the build
+   sure weather your kernel configuration is working or not, you can run the build
    script locally with a proper [toolchain](toolchains.md#Usage).

     ```